Sandy Fussell

-Sandy Fussell (born 1960) is an Australian author best known for her works in children’s literature.
+Sandy Fussell (born in 1960) is an Australian author best known for her works in children’s literature.
 Her second novel, Polar Boy, was selected as the National Reading Day book for primary school students in 2009.

 Biography

-Fussell began writing when one of her children had stopped reading, which initially took the form of a mother-son writing project.
-This was eventually abandoned as she was told to "go write your own book".
+Fussell began writing as a mother-son writing project when one of her children had stopped reading.
+The project was eventually abandoned when she was told to "go write your own book".

 Fussell works as a computer programmer and is passionate about using technology to encourage children to read and write.
-Her website, Samurai Kids, has been archived by the National Library of Australia Pandora Project, which provides long-term access to Australian online publications of national significance.
+Her website, Samurai Kids, has been archived by the National Library of Australia's PANDORA Project, which provides long-term access to Australian online publications.